php-runtime/runtime/README.md

 <img align="right" src="https://raw.githubusercontent.com/php-runtime/runtime/main/.github/logo.png">

 In early 2021, Symfony created a "Runtime component".
-This component may look complex, weird and full of hacks but it is a **game changer** for how we run PHP applications.
+This component may look complex, weird, and full of hacks but it is a **game-changer** for how we run PHP applications.

 With the Runtime component, we can look at each application as a "black box".
 A box